uwidev/wd-e621-hydrus-tagger/README.md

 - SmilingWolf for the WD tagging models as well as some simple code to detect Kaomojis. (https://huggingface.co/SmilingWolf)
 - Abtalerico for the well made original tool that I poorly edited to make this. (https://github.com/abtalerico/wd-hydrus-tagger) (deleted, copy can be found at  https://github.com/Garbevoir/wd-e621-hydrus-tagger/tree/main)
 - Zack3d (furzacky) for the E621 tagging model. (https://discord.com/channels/754509198674362388/1065785788698218526) (https://discord.gg/BDFpq9Yb7K)
+- This moderator on the Nvidia developer forums for providing safe downloads for zlibwapi.dll. (https://forums.developer.nvidia.com/t/could-not-load-library-cudnn-cnn-infer64-8-dll-error-code-193/218437/16)
 - Hydrus Dev for developing and improving hydrus nonstop for several years, the real G.O.A.T. (https://hydrusnetwork.github.io/hydrus/index.html)